This guide includes the following

 Grateful ackowledgment to MIT Librarians, Michelle Hudson, Allegra Swift Gonzalez (who thanks Marisa Ramirez and Jeanine Scaramozzino at Cal Poly San Luis Obispo), Sherry Vellucci, Eleta Exline, Amanda Tarbet, Barbara Mento, Enid Karr, Margaret Cohen, Sally Wyman, Sarah Hogan, Wanda Anderson, Susan Wells Parham, and Lizzy Rolando.

-This UCLA guide was created by Vuong Nguyen and is maintained by Lisa Federer.
+This UCLA guide was created by Vuong Nguyen and is maintained by UCLA Library staff.